-- (i) During this initial meeting with the Complainant, the Title IX Coordinator or Assigned Title IX Coordinator will, as applicable: - (1) Discuss the broad range of Supportive Measures available and that these services are available even if s/he decides not to file a Complaint.
-Among the measures to be mentioned are possible mutual no contact restrictions, campus escort services, changes in work or housing locations, increased security or monitoring, counseling, academic extensions or other assistance, etc. Considering the circumstances or Complainant's wishes, an immediate referral to the Counseling

-Center or other resources may be appropriate;
+- (i) During this initial meeting with the Complainant, the Title IX Coordinator or Assigned Title IX Coordinator will, as applicable: - are available even if she/he/they decides not to file a Complaint.
+Among the measures to be mentioned are possible mutual no contact restrictions, campus escort services, changes in work or housing locations, increased security or monitoring, counseling, academic extensions or other assistance, etc. Considering the circumstances or Complainant's wishes, an immediate referral to the Counseling Center or other resources may be appropriate;

-- (2) Discuss concerns for physical safety, if any, for Complainant and others; - (3) Discuss confidentiality standards and any concerns with the Complainant; - (4) Explain avenues for a resolution by filing a Complaint, and the availability of the Grievance Process and the Informal Resolution Process (mediation) instead of going to a Hearing; - (5) Explain the Grievance Procedures, the steps involved in an investigation, and the Grievance Process; - (6) Discuss Retaliation protection and reporting; and - (7) Provide a copy of the Policy and a separate copy of the Sexual Misconduct

-Complaint Form (attached to this Policy as Exhibit C).
-If appropriate under the circumstances, inquire if the Complainant has already decided whether s/he wishes to file a Complaint, or if additional time is needed to consider whether to initiate this formal process. - (ii) Following this initial meeting, the Assigned Title IX Coordinator will, if applicable, promptly take steps needed to provide Supportive Measures requested, and shall follow-up as needed with the Complainant and engage in an interactive process over time to determine what additional Supportive Measures may be requested and are appropriate.
+- (2) Discuss concerns for physical safety, if any, for Complainant and others; - (3) Discuss confidentiality standards and any concerns with the Complainant; - (4) Explain avenues for a resolution by filing a Complaint, and the availability of the Grievance Process and the Informal Resolution Process (mediation) instead of going to a Hearing; - (5) Explain the Grievance Procedures, the steps involved in an investigation, and the Grievance Process; - (6) Discuss Retaliation protection and reporting; and - (7) Provide a copy of the Policy and a separate copy of the Sexual Misconduct circumstances, inquire if the Complainant has already decided whether she/he/they wishes to file a Complaint, or if additional time is needed to consider whether to initiate this formal process. - (ii) Following this initial meeting, the Assigned Title IX Coordinator will, if applicable, promptly take steps needed to provide Supportive Measures requested, and shall follow-up as needed with the Complainant and engage in an interactive process over time to determine what additional Supportive Measures may be requested and are appropriate.
 In discussing Supportive Measures, it is important to explain that these measures are non-disciplinary, non-punitive in nature and are designed to restore or preserve equal access to the College's Education Programs and Activities without unreasonably burdening the Respondent, but will also provide for the safety of the Complainant and others.
 Once a decision is made on which Supportive Measures will be provided to the Complainant, the determinations will be communicated promptly in writing to the Complainant.